amlacommerce/znode-docs/docs/troubleshooting/README.md

 * Try building again.
 Sometimes this is enough to push through the failures.
 * Try a full clean/rebuild.
+* Try restarting Visual Studio.
+* Try restarting the computer entirely (sometimes Visual Studio and/or MSBuild can leave behind corrupted processes that need to be restarted).

 ## Znode.Libraries.Report Project Failed to Load